Mousquito/Anonymous-Stealer/README.md

 `this is just for educational purposes do not use it for malicious purposes i am not responsible for your actions.`

-# Simple Discord Nuke Bot
+# Simple Discord Stealer
 * Python 3.6 - 3.8
+* Windows 10
 ***
 # Discord Token Info.
  - [x] Nitro